LEGORecognition/MainProject/model_eval.md

 ![per group conffusion matrix](./models/img/color_cnn_a1_stats.png)

+> Remember that blue, green and brown superclasses are the broadest hence their high absolute values on the matrix.
+Remember to think about each class in percentages, not absolute values!

 ### Attempt 2

 _Cleaned up data (found some wrong annotated photos).
 Modified the FC (raised Layer outputs to 512. added Batch Normalization and Dropout)._